 They also have a restaurant, farm animals (you can ride horses), cooking classes, and other fun really fun experiences for families on holiday in Tuscany.

-With the exception of not going to some of the other more popular towns like Lucca or Siena, we had a really fantastic time as a family in Tuscany.
+Except not going to some of the other more popular towns like Lucca or Siena, we had a great time as a family in Tuscany.

 I think one week in Tuscany is pretty perfect; it’s enough time to see popular places and also enjoy the surrounding area.